Carian Trail - Bozburun

 tips and gratuities

-Trekkers should have good quality hard soled trekking boots, (rain gear), swim wear, sunhat, sunglasses and sun cream and a 30-40 litre day sack.
+Trekkers should have good quality hard soled trekking boots, fleece jacket, swim wear, sunhat, sunglasses and sun cream and a 30-40 litre day sack.
+Rain gear in early sprng and late autumn.
 Walking sticks are recommended.

 The transfers from and to airport Dalaman are included.
 You pack, we take care of the rest!
 We transfer your luggage between the accommodations while you enjoy your walk.
 Our aim is to make your holiday more enjoyable.
 During the walks, you carry your daysack only.